Protest: FRIN unions demand removal of DG |

-Three unions of the Forestry Research Institute of Nigeria held a protest in Ibadan on Monday, demanding the removal of the institute’s Director-General, Prof. Zachariah Yaduma.
+Three unions of the Forestry Research Institute of Nigeria (FRIN) held a protest in Ibadan, the Oyo State capital, on Monday demanding the removal of the institute’s Director-General (DG), Prof. Zachariah Yaduma.

-The News Agency of Nigeria reports that the gates that lead to the institute and the Federal College of Forestry, Ibadan, were locked.
+The News Agency of Nigeria (NAN) reports that the gates that lead to the institute and the Federal College of Forestry, Ibadan were locked.

 Japhel Omolaiye, Chairman, Senior Staff Association of Universities, Teaching Hospitals, Research Institutions and Allied Institutions (SSAUTHRIAI), FRIN, said the peaceful protest was to show their grievance.